bge-barcoding/BGEE/README.md

 # MGE_snakemake_workflow
 Snakemake workflow for recovering high-quality barcode sequences from genome skim data, built around MitoGeneExtractor and adapted for genome skims of museum speicmens.
 ![image](https://github.com/user-attachments/assets/497b8006-af02-44ef-8d93-4e2b760e833f)
+- config.smk - Contains configuration parsing, validation, and utility functions.
+Placing these in a separate file is good practice as it isolates configuration management from workflow logic.
+- common.smk - Defines shared variables, directory structures, and the crucial rule all that establishes the workflow's outputs.
+The placement of get_mge_input here is appropriate since it's used across different workflow branches.
+- preprocessing_merge.smk and preprocessing_concat.smk - Each contains a complete set of rules for a specific processing mode.
+This separation allows clear visualization of each workflow path without conditional logic cluttering individual rules.
+- mge.smk - Contains the core MitoGeneExtractor rule, which is the primary computational step.
+Isolating this in its own file makes sense as it's a major processing step.
+- rename_concat_cons.smk -
+- alignment_log.smk -
+- fasta_cleaner.smk -
+- extract_statistics.smk -
+- cleanup.smk - Handles workflow cleanup
 # Requirements: #
 - [MitoGeneExtractor](https://github.com/cmayer/MitoGeneExtractor) installed.
 See [installation](https://github.com/cmayer/MitoGeneExtractor?tab=readme-ov-file#installation) instructions.
 - Paired-end reads in .fastq.gz or .fastq format.